data-lessons/library-git-DEPRECATED/Git_lesson.md

     hello world
 ~~~

 This shows us the two commits we have made and shows the messages we wrote.
-It is important that we try to use meangiful commit messages when we make changes.
+It is important that we try to use meaningful commit messages when we make changes.
 This is especially important when we are working with other people who might not be able to guess as easily what our short cryptic messages might refer too.

 We might get a lit bit lonely working away on our own and want to work with other people.
 Before we get to that, it is worth learning one more command. **git pull**